grafana/loki/operator/docs/forwarding_logs_to_gateway.md

           fluentd: {}
     ```

 * The LokiStack Gateway requires a bearer token for communication with fluentd.
-Therefore, create a secret with `bearer_token_file` key and the path to the file.
+Therefore, create a secret with `token` key and the path to the file.

     ```console
     kubectl -n openshift-logging create secret generic lokistack-gateway-bearer-token \
-    --from-literal=bearer_token_file="/var/run/secrets/kubernetes.io/serviceaccount/token"
+    --from-literal=token="/var/run/secrets/kubernetes.io/serviceaccount/token"
     ```

 * Create the following `ClusterRole` and `ClusterRoleBinding` which will allow the cluster to authenticate the user(s) submitting the logs: